Depletion and Regeneration of Soil Organic Matter

 The following brief reading assignment further illustrates the important functions of organic matter.

 Building Soils for Better Crops, pages 9-17 in Chapter 2: Organic Matter: What It Is and Why It’s So Important.
-(Free e-book).
+(Free e-book as downloadable PDF).
 This chapter and book will be used in modules 7 and 9.
-Download at:

 Activate Your Learning